cljctools/why-archived/README.md

-# ~~why-archived~~
+# why-archived

-- <s>there is no such thing as cljctools, it's an attempt to "hold",control,make an org, rather than value
+- there is no such thing as cljctools, it's an attempt to "hold",control,make an org, rather than value
 - so we as makers/contirbutors have our namespaces, so when should it be project and when ours?
 - well, it's always one thing we're making that defines the namespaces, other derivative tools share it
 - for example, https://github.com/DeathStarGame/DeathStarGame should have it's own namespace, because it's a living thing, not abstract "some games"